swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 We don't really care about the rendering of list item selection beyond these two methods.
-This means we are free to use any visual representation we please - and in fact we'll demonstrate this by rendering text based lists.
+This means we are free to use any visual representation we please and we'll see this in a moment.

 What about **1**?